-Dave's roots are in electromechanical engineering.
-He built and led a successful business unit of IDEO called “Smart Products” which focused exclusively on electromechanical systems with embedded controls.
-Dave and his 35-person team provided the market with full-service design and development of embedded systems by assembling an interdisciplinary staff of human-factors experts, interaction designers, and electrical, mechanical, and firmware engineers.
-Prior to IDEO, he worked at an HP spinoff called Kevex.
-Dave holds six patents from his engineering work.
+Throughout his 25 years in leadership at IDEO, most recently as Director of Technology Strategy, Dave led teams around the world to create new ventures for organizations like Cisco and Johns Hopkins.
+With roots in electromechanical engineering, he built and led a successful business unit called Smart Products that focused exclusively on electromechanical systems with embedded controls.
+He and his 35-person team provided the market with full-service design and development of embedded systems by assembling an interdisciplinary staff of human factors experts, interaction designers, and electrical, mechanical, and firmware engineers.
+Prior to IDEO, Dave also worked at 2 startups — Kevex, an HP spinoff acquired by British-American Tobacco, and Bebop, acquired by Google.